isetto/Endless-RecyclerView/README.md

-Applications downloads endlessly exchange rates and displays in nested reclcyverview.
+Application download data with exchange rates as user scrolls down and displays it in nested reclcyverview.